sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(log).toBeCalledWith('error', 'nope') -->

 We’ve removed all code duplication, and the code is shorter and easier to read.
-It’s also easier to see what exactly changes depending on the condition.
+It’s also easier to see exactly which values depend on the condition.

 ## Early return